NREL/HPC/docs/Documentation/Development/Containers/apptainer.md

 ```

-We set the variable CDIR which points to the directory from which we will get our containers.
+We set the variable `CDIR` which points to the directory from which we will get our containers.

-We next create a dirctory for our run and go there.
+We next create a directory for our run and go there.
 The `cat` and `printenv`commands give us a copy of our script and the environment in which we are running.
 This is useful for debugging.

-Before we run the MPI containers we run the command `hostname` from inside a very simple container `alpine.sif`.
+Before we run the MPI containers, we run the command `hostname` from inside a very simple container `alpine.sif`.
 We show containers can be run without/with `srun`.
 In the second instance we `cat /etc/os-release` to show we are running a different OS.

 Then we get into the MPI containers.
 This is done in a loop over containers containing the MPI versions: openmpi, intelmpi, mpich_ch4, mpich_ch4b, and mpich_ch3.

 The application *tymer* is a simple wall clock timer.

-The *--mpi=* option on the srun line instructs slurm how to launch jobs.
+The `--mpi=` option on the srun line instructs slurm how to launch jobs.
 The normal option is `--mpi=pmi2`.
 However, containers using OpenMPI might need to use the option `--mpi=pmix` as we do here.

 The first loop just runs a quick "hello world" example.
 The second loop runs a pingpong test.
-We skip mpich_ch3 pingpong test because it runs very slowly.
+We skip the mpich_ch3 pingpong test because it runs very slowly.

 You can see example output from this script in the directory: